SoftwareHeritage/swh-docs/docs/glossary.rst

      A component of the |swh| architecture dedicated to producing metadata linked to the known :term:`blobs <blob>` in the :term:`archive`.

+   intrinsic identifier

+     A short character string that uniquely identifies an object, that can be generated deterministically, using only the content of the object, usually a :term:`cryptographic hash`.
+     This excludes network interaction and central authority.

+     Examples of intrinsic identifiers are: checksums (for files/strings only), git hashes, and :ref:`SWHIDs <persistent-identifiers>`

    intrinsic metadata

      Metadata about software that is shipped as part of the source code of the